secretGeek/devShop/readme.md

 * The system needs to have some slack in it, or there will be no way to respond to bottlenecks.
 * A founder, in the early days, needs to be able to do anything.
 Later employees can be increasingly specialised.
 * Resource levels need to be appropriately balanced.
 * Given a choice between doing something well or doing it quickly, it's better to do it well.
-It saves times soon enough.
+It saves time soon enough.
 * People can only work on one thing at a time.
 If they worked on more than one thing at a time, it would decrease throughput.
 Multi-tasking is a waste of time.
 (But multi-skilling is not!)
-* A functioning and growing business can afford to pay a *lot* for good coffee.
+* A functioning and growing business can afford to pay a *lot* for good coffee ☕.

 ## Non-lessons

-There are many features of the real world, and of work places, that are not modelled in this game.
+There are many features of the real world, and of workplaces, that are not modelled in this game.

 > "All models are wrong, some models are useful."